Direct Answer

 Annual contribution limit Confirmed

-Total contributions from all sources (parents, grandparents, other family members) cannot exceed $5,000 per year per account.
+Total contributions from all sources (parents, grandparents, other family members) cannot exceed $5,000 per year per account (indexed for inflation after 2027).
+Employer contributions of up to $2,500 per year are excludable from the employee's income and count toward the same $5,000 cap.
 Contributions are made with after-tax dollars (no deduction).
 There is no minimum contribution requirement.

 Investment restriction Confirmed

 Trump Account funds must be invested in U.S. equity index funds.
 This restriction is explicit in the OBBBA.
-The requirement means funds track a U.S. stock market index: the S&P 500, total market, or similar broad U.S. indexes.
+The requirement means funds track a U.S. stock market index: the S&P 500, total market, or similar broad U.S. indexes, with annual fund fees capped at 0.1 percent.
 Individual stocks, bonds, money market funds, international equity funds, and actively managed funds are not permitted.

 Who controls the account Provisional